pratyush1806/pratyush1806.github.io/_posts/2024-05-29-kubernetes.md

       nodePort: 30100
 ```

-Simply save this YAML manifest to a file, e.g., nginx-pod.yaml, and apply it using the kubectl apply -f nginx-pod.yaml command.
+Simply save this YAML manifest to a file, e.g., `nginx-pod.yaml`, and apply it using the `kubectl apply -f nginx-pod.yaml` command.
 Kubernetes will then create and manage two replicas of the Nginx pod, ensuring they are running and accessible.

 ### Pros and Cons of Kubernetes:
 **Pros**